Wild in the Streets: Release

 Wild in the Streets was released in theaters in 1968.
-Its plot was a reductio ad absurdum projection of contemporary issues of the time, taken to extremes, and played poignantly during 1968 —an election year with many controversies (the Vietnam War, the draft, civil rights, the population explosion, rioting and assassinations, and the baby boomer generation coming of age).
+Its plot was a reductio ad absurdum projection of contemporary issues of the time, taken to extremes, and played poignantly during 1968 – an election year with many controversies (the Vietnam War, the draft, civil rights, the population explosion, rioting and assassinations, and the baby boomer generation coming of age).
 The original magazine short story, titled "The Day It All Happened, Baby!" was expanded by its author to book length, and was published as a paperback novel by Pyramid Books.

 In 1969, Fred R. Feitshans Jr. and Eve Newman were both nominated for the Oscar for Best Film Editing for their work on this film.

 Wild in the Streets was released on VHS in the late 1980s, and in 2005 appeared on DVD, on a Midnite Movies disc with 1971's Gas-s-s-s.

-In popular culture

-The League of Extraordinary Gentlemen, Volume III: Century, page 43, panels 1–2: "I mean that the current president of the United States is Max Foster.
-Max Foster the pop singer.
-He's setting up camps for anyone he thinks is too straight.
-It's hippy fascism."
-This is a reference to Wild in the Streets in which singer Max Frost becomes president and has everyone over 35 sent to "re-education camps".
-Max Foster is an analogue of American president Richard Nixon.